jlevy/lft/lft.md

 Having too much accidental complexity is a common way engineering slows down and becomes ineffective.[^techdebt]

-In fact, I think it's best to think of three kinds of complexity that arise in
+In fact, I think it’s best to think of three kinds of complexity that arise in
 engineering:

 - **Natural complexity:** If you are building an airplane, you need a good understanding